mediachain/mediachain/rfc/mediachain-rfc-2.md

-It should be noted that a `ChainMergeEntry` can also conflict with a `ChainEntry` when they refer to the same canonical but with a conflicting `chainLink`; the conflict resolution can proceed similar to `ChainEntry` conflicts.
+It should be noted that a `ChainMergeEntry` can also conflict with a `ChainEntry` when they refer to the same canonical but with a conflicting `chainPrevious`; the conflict resolution can proceed similar to `ChainEntry` conflicts.

 ## Fault Tolerance